simbo1905/simple-record-store/readme.md

 1. Defaults to prioritising safety, over speed, over space.
 You can override some defaults if you workload has some properties where you can safely set things to go faster or user less space.
 It is wise to use the defaults and only change them if you have tests that prove safety and performance are not compromised.
+1  Uses a HashMap to index record headers by key.
+It also uses a TreeMap to index record headers by the index of the record data within the file.
+Records that have free space are held in a ConcurrentSkipList map sorted by the size of the free space.
 1. Supports a maximum key length of 247 bytes, a maximum file of byte length Long.MAX_VALUE, and a maximum of Integer.MAX_VALUE entries.
 1. Has no dependencies and uses JUL logging.
 It supports Java8 and will move to Java11 when GraalVM does AOT compilation of Java11.
 1. Records must have a unique key.
 The maximum size of keys is fixed for the life of the store.